 Aquatic Center Pool Replastering - Southeast Rio Vista YMCA "COMPLETED"

 The project consists of and includes replastering of the existing pool at the Southeast Rio Vista YMCA at the Maywood Center.

 This project is part of the State of California Department of Parks and Recreation Specific Grant.
 A total of $91,059 was approved in the grant application.
-(Expected completion: Summer 2022)
+(Expected completion: Fall 2022)